- Home

 One of the most obvious signs that hip surgery might be right for you is if you’re experiencing persistent and severe hip pain.
 Hip pain can vary depending on its cause, but if it’s intense and ongoing, it might be worth considering surgery.

 It’s worth noting that pain may not be isolated to the hip joint alone.
-Many people also experience pain in their groin, back, knees, and front of the thighs.
-In fact, according to Practice Plus Group, 20% of hip pain can appear as knee pain.
+Many people also experience pain in their groin, back, knees, and front of their thighs.

 That said, pain is by no means the only sign that hip surgery is needed.
-For example, some people with osteoarthritis experience very little or no pain at all, but may still need surgery to replace a joint that’s worn away.
+For example, some people with osteoarthritis experience very little or no pain at all, but may still need surgery to replace a joint that has worn away.

 2. Hip stiffness is affecting your mobility

-It’s normal to lose some joint flexibility with age, but ongoing hip stiffness which impacts your mobility may be a sign that you need hip surgery.
+It’s normal to lose some joint flexibility with age, but ongoing hip stiffness that impacts your mobility may be a sign that you need hip surgery.

 Some common mobility issues include…

-• Clicking, grinding, or popping in your hip joint, which can affect your normal range of movement
+- Clicking, grinding, or popping in your hip joint that affects your normal range of movement

 It’s important to address hip pain that affects your mobility.
 People tend to move less as their mobility reduces, which can cause muscle strength and joint function to decline further.